Infrastructure Asset Management

 - Local Governments – Areas such as parks and libraries while small are complex.
 Underground infrastructure is often not on the city’s utility maps but in file drawers and CAD drawings.
 Bringing these to light helps reduce costs and lower risks.

-What Are the Issues with Using Infrastructure Asset Management tools without a Map?
+What Are the Issues with Using Infrastructure Asset Management Tools?

-Map and/or GIS-based infrastructure asset management solutions are critical.
+Map and/or GIS-based Infrastructure asset management solutions are critical.
 Beyond maintenance, planning, and design for remodeling, expanding, or replacing facilities requires knowledge about what currently exists, its age, makeup, capacity, life expectancy, and where it is physically located.
 Guessing about any of this is very risky.
 Mapping the location of an asset not only helps find it for maintenance but also give quick access during an emergency such as a valve shut off.
 In addition, knowing where an asset is in relation to other infrastructure elements helps in planning the location of new elements such as security cameras, callboxes, shut-off valves and more.

 How Does UVARA Support Infrastructure Asset Management?